 DAY 1: ARRIVE TO HAVANA

-Meet your guides at the airport and head to the historic Hotel Nacional in Havana.
-That afternoon, meet for an orientation and welcome cocktail and have a welcome dinner at San Cristobal, one of Havana's great paladars (privately-owned restaurants in private homes).
-Overnight at the Hotel Presidente (1 night).
+Start your exploration of Cuba in Havana.
+You’ll meet your guide at the airport and head to the historic Hotel Presidente in downtown Havana.
+That afternoon, meet for a welcome cocktail and orientation and then head with the group to have a welcome dinner at San Cristobal, one of the city’s great paladars (privately-owned restaurants in private homes).
+Get a good night’s sleep or head out for some live music in town after dinner.
+Overnight at Hotel Presidente (1 night).
+(D)

 DAY 2: HAVANA & VINALES WORLD HERITAGE SITE

-You'll have lunch at a wonderful organic farm with a great view of the valley and then have time to walk in the charming town.
-That evening after dinner at the hotel, you'll attend a welcome party organized by a local town committee, where there will be dancing and snacks.
+After lunch, board your private bus for a 2 hour drive to Viñales Valley, Cuba’s renowned tobacco growing area.
+The area is famous for its “mogotes,” enormous isolated rock formations that afford some of the most scenic views on the island.
+Have some down time before dinner at a wonderful organic farm with a great view of the valley and then have time to walk in the charming town.
+That evening, you'll attend a welcome party organized by a local town committee, where there will be dancing and snacks.
 Overnight at Hotel La Ermita or similar (1 night).
+(B, L, D)

 DAY 3: TO GUANAHACABIBES